hicap-oss/VercelSDK-chatTest/VERCEL_SDK_V5_BEST_PRACTICES.md

 ## Overview

-### What is NerdChat?
+### What is SDK Chat?

-NerdChat is a modern chat interface that demonstrates proper integration with Vercel AI SDK v5.
+SDK Chat is a modern chat interface that demonstrates proper integration with Vercel AI SDK v5.
 It supports:
 - Multiple AI models (Gemini, Claude)
 - Real-time streaming responses
 - Custom API endpoints